MATHEMATICAL FICTION:

 Alice Munro

-The latest collection from Alice Munro, whose short stories have won her many literary awards, features a title story about the final days of Sonia Kovalevskaya.
-The main source of tension in the story... (more)
+The penultimate collection of short stories from Nobel laureate Alice Munro features a title story about the final days of Sonia Kovalevskaya.
+The main source of tension in the story is her love affair... (more)

 Two Moons (2000)